-Premised in part on this intricate relationship, successful negotiators mustn't perceive the world with a win-lose mentality.
+Premised in part on this intricate relationship, successful negotiators mustn’t perceive the world with a win-lose negotiation mentality.
 The web of relationships necessitates conventional, adversarial negotiation be substituted with interest-based or principled negotiation”.
 Negotiators must determine whose interests must be met for a deal to be successful, value-generating and long lasting.
 External negotiations need rapid, informed decisions, which in turn must have proactive internal negotiating so interests are transparent.
-Account managers can't afford to just consider the desires of the client; they must balance those desires with internal interests.
+Account managers can’t afford to just consider the desires of the client; they must balance those desires with internal interests.
 What if the client is pleased but you are not?

 Organizations must take a win-win approach both externally and internally to increase and prolong value.
 Biotech scientists, for example, can assist their business development colleagues expand the pie by identifying definite strategic areas for corporate partnering.
 A cross-functional team negotiating with a prospective partner can involve the team from a start-up by outlining the many benefits to the partnership.
-In the process they can include the internal scientists' interest and resources to devote to the project.
-The internal and external negotiations in this scenario should mirror one another to optimise their appeal.
+In the process they can include the internal scientists’ interest and resources to devote to the project.
+The internal and external negotiations in this scenario should mirror one another to optimize their appeal.

 What are the vital strategies for negotiating internally?

 The most significant strategy for effective internal negotiations is to communicate, communicate, communicate.
 Your objective should be to:

 - Engage internal partners in joint problem solving, and to assist you in preparing for external negotiations

 - Avoid having to surprise internal partners with external negotiation outcomes.